 You will meet with your academic advisor and pre-register for fall classes at Summer or Fall Orientation.
 Your First-Year Seminar (FYS) instructor also serves as your academic advisor for the first year at Barton.

 All students take FYS their first year.
 Check out the FYS Course Descriptions to choose the course for you.
 In addition, you may take courses in subjects including English, math, computer information systems, science, social science and/or physical education during the first semester.
 You may also begin to take introductory courses to explore your intended major.

 Students may take three placement tests at Orientation – English, foreign language, and math.
 All placement tests are given on the first day of Orientation.

 The mathematics placement test is recommended for students with a math score of 500 or less on the SAT or 24 or less on the ACT.
 It is also recommended for students who took advanced high school math courses.
-The first mathematics course that a student takes at Barton is determined by the student’s SAT/ACT math score or the score on the placement test.
+The first mathematics course that a student takes at Barton is determined by either the student’s SAT/ACT math score or the score on the placement test.
 More information is available here.

 The foreign language placement test is required for any student with a B average in two or more years of Spanish in high school.